-(Marl k One) × ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the fiscal year ended December 31, 202 2 OR TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39252 Clover Health Investment ts, Corp.
-(Exa act Name of Registrant as Specified in its Ch arter) Delaware 98-1515192 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) , 3401 Mallory Lane, Suite 210 Franklin, Tennessee 37067 (Address of principal executive offices) (Zip Code) Registrant' 's telephone number, including area code: (2 01) 432-2133 Se ecurities registered pursuant to Section 12(b) of the Act: Trading Title of each class Symbol(s) Name of each exchange on which registered Class A Common Stock, par value \$0.0001 per share e CLOV The NASDAQ Stock Market LLC Indicate by check mark if the registrant is a well-know wn seasoned issuer, as defined in Rule 405 of the Se ecurities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required d to file reports pursuant to Section 13 or Section 15 of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has ding 12 months (or for such shorter period that the registration of No □ or 15(d) of the Securities Exchange Act of 1934 during the subject to such filing requirements for the past 90 days (§232 Indicate by check mark whether the registrant has sub 2.405 of this chapter) during the preceding 12 months (or f quired to be submitted pursuant to Rule 405 of Regulation and to submit such files).
-Yes ⊠ No □ on S-T comp Indicate by check mark whether the registrant is a largany.
-See the definitions of "large accelerated filer," "accelerated filer." erated filer, smaller reporting company, or an emerging erging growth company" in Rule 12b-2 of the Exchange Large e accelerated filer Accelerated filer accelerated filer Smaller reporting company Line 5 55 ···· ·· ·· ·· ·· ·· ·· · · · · · · finan cial accounting standards provided pursuant to Section 13((a) of the Exchange Act. □ tended transition period for complying with any new of repor Indicate by check mark whether the registrant has a ting under Section 404(b) of the Sarbanes-Oxley Act (15 U nt's assessment of the effectiveness of its control over firm that prepared or issued its audit report. ⊠ financia corre If securities are registered pursuant to Section 12(b) action of an error to previously issued financial statements. ncial statements of the registrant included in the filing r reflect the Indicate by about most whather any of these array of orractions are restatements that required a recovery analysis of incentive based compensation received by ony of the
+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the e fiscal year ended December 31, 2023 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 1 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 For the tra nsition period from to Co mmission File Number: 001-39252 Clover He alth Investments, Corn e of Registrant as Specified in its Charter) corp.
+(DARCE MILE Delaware (State or other jurisdiction of 98-1515192 incorporation or organization) (I.R.S.
+Employer Identification No.) 3401 Mallory Lane, Suite 210 Franklin, Tennessee 37067 (Address of principal executive offices) (Zip Code) Registrant's telepl none number, including area code: (201) 432 2-2133 Securities registered pursuant to Section 12(b) of the Act: Securites Trading Title of each class Symbol(s) Name of each exchange on which registered Class A Common Stock, par value \$0.0001 per share CLOV The NASDAQ Stock Market LLC Indicate by check mark if the registrant is a well-known seaso ned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the ne Act.
+Yes □ No 区 Indicate by check mark whether the registrant (1) has filed all preceding 12 months (or for such shorter period that the registrant was refer by No $\Box$ • Indicate by check mark whether the registrant has submitted e (§232.405 of this chapter) during the preceding 12 months (or for such s T Indicate by check mark whether the registrant is a large acceler company.
+See the definitions of "large accelerated filer," "accelerated filer."
+Large accelerated filer □ Accelerated filer X Non-accelerated filer □ Emerging growth company □ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13(a) of the ransition period for complying with any new or re- vised Indicate by check mark whether the registrant has filed a reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+72 ncial If securities are registered pursuant to Section 12(b) of the Ad et, indicate by check mark whether the financial sta tements of the registrant included in the filing reflec t the correction of an error to previously issued financial statements. $\square$